domiot-io/jsdomiot/examples/0-retail-buttons-shelving-units/README.md

 ## Quick setup

-For a quick setup script for DOMIoT (Document Object Model for IoT) on Linux systems use the (jsdomiot kickstart)[https://github.com/domiot-io/jsdomiot-kickstart].
+For a quick setup script for DOMIoT (Document Object Model for IoT) on Linux systems use the [jsdomiot kickstart](https://github.com/domiot-io/jsdomiot-kickstart).
 Simply run a script, and the entire setup will be installed for you.

 ## Step-by-Step Tutorial